wargio/r2dec-js/README.md

 You can use these in your `.radare2rc` file.

 ```
-e r2dec.casts       | shows all casts in the pseudo code
+r2dec.casts         | if false, hides all casts in the pseudo code.
-e r2dec.asm         | shows pseudo next to the assembly
+r2dec.asm           | if true, shows pseudo next to the assembly.
+r2dec.offset        | if true, shows pseudo next to the offset.
+r2dec.xrefs         | if true, shows all xrefs in the pseudo code.
-e r2dec.theme       | defines the color theme to be used
+r2dec.theme         | defines the color theme to be used on r2dec.
-e scr.html          | outputs html data instead of text
+e scr.html          | outputs html data instead of text.
-e scr.color         | enables syntax colors
+e scr.color         | enables syntax colors.
 ```

 # Report an Issue